-This is a list of few cities you can consider safe for visiting.
+This is a list of a few cities you can consider safe for visiting.

 An infamous and unexplored city like that of Eskisehir, I believe is certainly a less vulnerable place as far as attacks are concerned.
 It is very much safe for travellers to visit and is quite affordable since the local shopkeepers don’t see tourists visiting their city often.
 Hence all goods are priced fairly and no traveller will be looted when it comes to shopping souvenirs in Eskisehir.

-Is Turkey Safe to Visit: 15 Things that Every Traveler should know
+15 Turkey Safety Tips Every Traveler should know

 Turkey is one of the most favourite tourist destinations.
 No wonder why it gets huge numbers of tourists each year.
-The country ensures a warm welcome and hassle-free holiday to all visitors.
-However, it is important to have some safety measures in your mind at all times to protect you from landing up into any sort of scams in Turkey.
+The country ensures a warm welcome and hassle-free holiday for all visitors.
+However, it is important to have some safety measures in your mind at all times to protect you from landing up in any sort of scam in Turkey.

 To assist you with the same, I have a list of tips to travel safely in Turkey: